danielsmaxwell/active_projects/README.txt

-This repository contains data story assets and documents for the myDataStory initiative.
+This repository contains assets and documents for active data science projects.

 Technologies to investigate for this class:
     rstudio.cloud